English

 }else {

-Execute this if neither condition1 nor condition2 is true
+If neither condition1 nor condition2 is true, execute here

 3.2 Example